 What is low frustration tolerance

-Having a low frustration tolerance (LFT) is an inability to regulate one’s emotions when confronted with adversity, loss of control, or blocked goals.
-Children with low tolerance for uncomfortable feelings usually display irritability, emotional outbursts, or temper tantrums when things go wrong.
+Low frustration tolerance (LFT) is an inability to regulate one’s emotions when confronted with adversity, loss of control, or blocked goals.
+Children with a low tolerance for uncomfortable feelings usually display irritability, emotional outbursts, or temper tantrums when things go wrong.

-Some babies are frustrated more easily than others due to their innate temperament.
+Some babies are frustrated more quickly than others due to their innate temperament.

-Children learn how to self-regulate through co-regulating with their parents during their early childhood.
+Children learn to self-regulate through co-regulating with their parents during their early childhood.

-A nurturing parent can provide comfort and support to children who are experiencing frustrating or frightening events.
-Warm, sensitive parenting is strongly associated with toddler emotion regulation.
-Punitive and harsh parenting, however, can worsen a child’s aggression and emotional dysregulation4.
+A nurturing parent can provide comfort and support to children experiencing frustrating or frightening events.

 Although the presence of low frustration tolerance does not necessarily result from poor parenting, ineffective parenting can make it worse.